back to home page

 We at St Nicholas, Dersingham are committed to safeguarding Children, Young People, Victims/Perpetrators of Domestic Abuse and Vulnerable Adults.
 The PCC has adopted the Church of England’s policies and best practices on safeguarding.
 Our Diocese Safeguarding Advisor’s contact details and details of how anyone can report a concern can be found here.

-Our safeguarding officer is Jane Churchill, email: firstname.lastname@example.org
+Our Parish Safeguarding Officer is Jane Churchill, email: firstname.lastname@example.org

 1. Your personal data – what is it?